gcantieni/tune_catcher/README.md

 ## Goals

-- [ ] Tune List
+- [x] Tune List
-  - [ ] store tunes
+  - [x] store tunes
-  - [ ] fetch data about tunes from tune repositories (names, ABC of different versions, key, type, etc.)
+  - [-] fetch data about tunes from tune repositories (names, ABC of different versions, key, type, etc.)
   - [ ] provide practicing assistance for committing tunes to memory
   - [ ] associate the tune entries with sections of recordings
 - [ ] Set lists